lbryio/lbrypress/README.md

 1) Download the [zip file for this repository](https://github.com/lbryio/lbrypress/archive/master.zip).
 1) In WordPress, upload and install the plugin zip file from the WordPress admin dashboard.
 After activating, errors will show until the next steps are completed.
+1) LBRYPress is not currently working correctly with the WordPress block editor, try either [Classic Editor](https://wordpress.org/plugins/classic-editor/) or [Disable Gutenberg](https://wordpress.org/plugins/disable-gutenberg/) plugins to use the classic WP Editor screen.
+LBRYPress may work in the future with Gutenberg block editor.

 ## Downloading and installing LBRY
 This will step you through downloading the LBRY SDK, installing it, and running as a system service.